-DMCC Approved Auditors
+DMCC Approved Auditors in Dubai

 Dubai is home to a large number of free zones, which are a source of attraction to international investors and one of the most notable is the Dubai Multi Commodities Centre (DMCC).
 The authority requires organizations registered in this free zone to adhere to financial reporting and audit standards.
 The means all the registered businesses should appoint one of the DMCC approved auditors who will examine their financial statements to ensure they comply with the accounting standards and applicable regulations of DMCC.